IBMStreams/streamsx.hdfs/samples/HdfsKerberos/README.md

 ## HsdfKerberso SPL sample

-The  SPL application demonstrates how to connect to an HDFS via kerberos authentication.
+This SPL sample demonstrates how to connect to the HDFS via kerberos authentication.

-Read this guide in WiKi:
+At fierst read this guide in WiKi to setup kerberos in your HDP server:

 ### How to use kerberos authentication in streamsx.hdfs toolkit